mh-cbon/httper/README.md

 }

 // TestSessionner invoke *JSONController.TestSessionner using the request body as a json payload.
-// Decodes reqBody as json to invoke *Controller.TestSessionner.
+// TestSessionner Decodes reqBody as json to invoke *Controller.TestSessionner.
 // Other parameters are passed straight
 // TestSessionner ...
 func (t *HTTPController) TestSessionner(w http.ResponseWriter, r *http.Request) {